jamestiotio/SUTDiscourse/README.md

 #### DigitalOcean

 > While DigitalOcean does not provide a robust protection against DDoS attacks at the Droplet level (read more about it [here](https://www.digitalocean.com/community/questions/does-digitalocean-have-an-anti-ddos-protection?answer=32485)), Cloudflare CDN and Discourse have not historically played well together (read more about it [here](https://meta.discourse.org/t/enable-a-cdn-for-your-discourse/14857) and [here](https://meta.discourse.org/t/setting-up-https-support-with-lets-encrypt/40709)).
 Currently, there are no Caddy module implementations [here](https://github.com/caddy-dns/) for Fastly support.
-We are also not using Caddy since the default `discourse-setup` now already provides auto-renewed SSL (using a daily cron job) + HTTP2 + QUIC out of the box.
+We are also not using Caddy since the default `discourse-setup` now already provides auto-renewed SSL (through a daily cron job) + HTTP2 + QUIC out of the box.
 If we were to use a CDN in the future for mitigation against DDoS attacks, we would elaborate more here (might need to use the corresponding API keys or scoped tokens for HTTPS support with CDN).
 For future reference, refer to [here](https://meta.discourse.org/t/running-discourse-with-caddy-server/54716) or [here](https://github.com/caddyserver/examples/tree/master/discourse) to setup Caddy for Discourse.
 The latter requires manual installation of [Go](https://www.digitalocean.com/community/tutorials/how-to-install-go-and-set-up-a-local-programming-environment-on-ubuntu-18-04) (latest version) and [Caddy](https://www.digitalocean.com/community/tutorials/how-to-host-a-website-with-caddy-on-ubuntu-18-04) on the Droplet to facilitate the execution of Caddy without a container.

 Create a DigitalOcean `Droplet` (Cloud Virtual Machine).
 You could park it under a project named `SUTDiscourse`.
 These are the settings for the `Droplet`: